 `

-The scheduler concentrates computational resources on refining high-priority tokens like "generating" and "outputs," which hold more semantic importance in the sentence.
+The scheduler concentrates computational resources on refining high-priority tokens like generating and outputs, which hold more semantic importance in the sentence.
 This method not only boosts efficiency but also improves the semantic depth of the output, making it more meaningful and contextually relevant [10].

 Continuing our exploration